neil7057/pjl_host_system/README.md

         -   Messages are accessible from the account menu mangement option - only visible to admins.
 Messages can be listed and viewed in open or closed status or both (all).
 They can be deleted from the django admin interface.
         `
     -   Authorise, delete user reviews
-        -   The account managemnt menu option gives acces sto the admin review page where reviews awaiting authorisation can be viewed, authorised, edited or deleted.
+        -   The account managemnt menu option gives access to the admin review page where reviews awaiting authorisation can be viewed, authorised, edited or deleted.
 Once authorised they no longer appear on this page but can be further managed via the django admin function.

     -   Have easy access to admin controls
         -   Products can be managed via the account menu, product or product-details links.
 Full Admin is available via the django admin function.